 Peak rainy season: about half of the days will see some rain but may only be for a short time.
 Rivers and streams at their highest, waterfalls most impressive.
 Temperatures moderated by cloud cover and humidity.
 Training will often have to take place under cover.
 Plants at their most green and lush.
 Training aided by high humidity which seems to make the body more pliable and fresh, invigorating chi which comes together with the rain.
 Arguably the best time of year to come.

 September – October.

 Late rainy season.
-Rains dying down but land still beautifully green, streams and rivers full.
+Rains dying down but the land still beautifully green, streams and rivers full.
 Warm and humid.
 Can be hot if no cloud cover.
 Views still awesome.
 A very popular time.

-November to January dry, hot in day but cool at night.
+November to January dry, hot in the day but cool at night.
 Most popular time of year to visit Pai.
 Perfect if you do not like rain.

 February to April hot and dry.